cgrecianotech/portfolio-website/README.md

 2. Run Eleventy

-Generate a production-ready build to the `_site` folder:
+Generate a production-ready build to the `_site` directory:

 ```
 npm run build